 Data Flow Diagram Example by GitMindFood Delivery SystemEdit this example

-This example shows the process it takes to receive a food delivery order.
-The data flow diagram clearly shows the Customer, using the Food delivery system and them responding back.
-It also shows the system reaching out to the supplier, and manager at the same time.
-Once everything is confirmed, the kitchen will be tasked to make the order and will respond to the system for delivery.Customer Service SystemEdit this example
+This example shows the process of receiving a food delivery order.
+The data flow diagram clearly shows the Customer using the Food delivery system and them responding back.
+It also shows the system reaching out to the supplier and manager at the same time.
+Once everything is confirmed, the kitchen will make the order and will respond to the system for delivery.Customer Service SystemEdit this example

 This data flow diagram example shows the interaction between the Customer Service system of a railway, and the CS representative and Commuter.
 It shows that the system serves as the bridge between the representative and the customer.Trading Platform SystemEdit this example

 Lastly, this example will show you the flow of data between Trading Platforms and the Customer.
-It also shows that a Customer Service Representative, together with a Broker an also in-touch with the system.
+It also shows that a Customer Service Representative, together with a Broker, are also in touch with the system.

 A DFD diagram is really hard to understand, especially if it’s your first time seeing it.
-That is the reason why you read this post.
+Hopefully you learned the fundamentals from this post and can comprehend what DFD’s are communicating.
 The information above clearly states the purpose, and definition of a data flow diagram.
 Now, if you are interested in making your own diagram, then you can use GitMind and start making these types of diagrams effortlessly.